ademisaint/MultichainCryptoWalletDocs/methods/get-address-from-private-key.md

 # Get Address From Private Key

-This function returns the address associated with the private key passed as an argument.
-It accepts an object as input and the following parameters:
+This method extracts the address associated with the provided private key by taking an object as its parameter.

 {% tabs %}